TraverseJurcisin/Horticulture-Assistant-HASS-REPO/docs/bio_profile_v3_3_audit.md

 ### Hierarchical Profile Inheritance and Provenance
 - BioProfiles now support hierarchical inheritance spanning species, cultivar, and individual line levels.
 - Each profile dynamically resolves missing values from its declared parent, ensuring changes at the species level cascade to cultivars and lines without manual duplication.
-- Threshold provenance is captured internally for every resolved value, distinguishing between inherited defaults and user overrides.
-This metadata is not yet exposed in the Home Assistant UI.
+- Threshold provenance is captured for every resolved value and is now exposed through HTTP APIs, diagnostics sensors, and a dedicated `profile_provenance` service so users can see inherited versus overridden targets directly inside Home Assistant.

 ### Schema Definitions and Data Validation
 - BioProfile JSON payloads are organized into structured sections (environment, nutrients, etc.) that match the v3.3 schema definitions.